Successfully engaging with youth: Gen Z doesn’t care about “how we’ve always done it”

 – By Khiaw Srihanouvong – Youth are our future and will one day be the decision-makers in our communities.
 For youth today, the world looks a lot different than it did for those of us who are currently the decision-makers in communities.
 That can make it difficult to connect with kids and get them involved.…

-Dadeville, AL Welcomes ENI
+Dadeville Welcomes ENI

 Dadeville welcomed the Equitable Neighborhoods Initiative (ENI) on September 14, 2022.
 The community of 3,098 residents in Tallapoosa County is one of fifteen across the state participating in ENI.
 The program will equip neighbors and community partners to address the pandemic-related issues of today while building capacity to deal with the health and quality of…